DC One Million: Plot

-One member of the Justice Legion Alpha (the future Starman) has been bribed into betraying his teammates by Solaris, which has returned to its old habits.
-Before the original heroes can be returned to their own time, the future Hourman android collapses and releases a virus programmed by Solaris to attack machines and humans.

-The virus affects the guidance systems of the Rocket Red suits and causes one of them to instead detonate over Montevideo, killing more than one million people.
-Tempest (the Titan inside) had escaped long before the suit exploded by using the ice that formed on the suit at high altitude, although he subsequently blacked out and fell into the sea.
-The virus also drives humans insane, causing an increase in anger and paranoia worldwide.
-Believing that this was deliberately planned by the JLA to stop him, Savage launches an all-out war on superhumans using "blitz engines" he had created and hidden while allied with Adolf Hitler during World War II.
-The paranoia caused by the virus also leads the Justice Legion Alpha and the contemporary heroes to attack each other, although the Justice Legion Alpha manage to coordinate themselves enough to stop the other Rocket Red suits from hitting their targets.
+Starman is bribed into betraying his teammates by Solaris, which has returned to its old habits.
+Before the original heroes can be returned to their own time, the Hourman android collapses and releases a virus programmed by Solaris.
+The virus affects the guidance systems of the Rocket Red suits and causes one of them to detonate over Montevideo, killing more than one million people.
+Tempest escapes, but blacks out and falls into the sea.
+Believing that this was deliberately planned by the JLA to stop him, Savage launches an all-out war on superhumans.

-The remnants of the JLA that stayed in the present and the Justice Legion Alpha overcome their paranoia when the future Superman and Steel realize the significance of the symbol they both wear; as the Huntress had pointed out to Steel earlier, wearing the 'S' means that he has to make the hard choices.
-The two JLAs are eventually able to stop the virus when it is discovered that it is a complex computer program looking for appropriate hardware.
-To provide this hardware, the heroes are forced to build the body of Solaris (including in it a DNA sample of Superman's wife Lois Lane) and the virus flees from Earth to this body, bringing Solaris to life.
-In a final act of repentance, the future Starman sacrifices himself to banish Solaris from the Solar System.
-The future Superman forces himself through time using confiscated time travel technology he finds in the Watchtower, almost dying in the process due to the drain on his powers.
+The two JLAs stop after discovering that it is a complex computer program looking for appropriate hardware.
+To provide this hardware, the heroes are forced to build the body of Solaris in the present day.
+In a final act of repentance, Starman sacrifices himself to banish Solaris from the Solar System.
+The future Superman forces himself through time using confiscated time travel technology.